-The accounting policies of the segments are the same as those described in the Significant Accounting Policies and Pronouncements in Note 2 of the consolidated financial statements accompanying the 2019 Annual Report.
+The accounting policies of the segments are the same as those described in Note 2 - "Significant Accounting Policies and Pronouncements" of the Company's 2019 Annual Report.
 The Company measures segment performance primarily based on profit or loss from operations before income taxes.
 There are no intersegment reinsurance transactions and the Company does not have any material long-lived assets.